crimx/ext-saladict/README.md

 Saladict 6 is a complete rewrite for both Chrome & Firefox, built for speed, stability and customization.

 :construction:Work in progress.
 5 is pretty stable though.
+Checkout `vue` branch to view 5 source.

 [CHANGELOG](./CHANGELOG.md)。